harryz8/SEPP-SSH-Project/software_development_plan/softwareDevelopmentTechniques.md

 We will carry out unit tests on the Java code using the JUnit module.
 We will also carry out tests on the SQL database.

+We plan to:
+1. Write stubs for functions
+2. Write tests for these functions
+3. Then implement these functions, making them pass the tests

 ### Integration Tests

 ### Property Based Tests